Amir Bozorgzadeh of Virtuleap tells us about neurosciences and VR.

 Did you have to make difficult choices regarding human resources, and what are the lessons learned?

-Amir Bozorgzadeh: A good sense of humour is essential.
+Amir Bozorgzadeh: A good sense of humor is essential.

 How did your customer relationship management evolve?
 Do you use any specific tools to be efficient?